Cottin/learn-opti/README.md

 - Uglification and minimization
 - Source mapping
 - Code splitting
-- (Lazy loading)
-- Chrome devtools
 - Optimization in react

 ## Hand in

-There will not be any hand in, this is a classroom exercise so just follow along.
+There will not be any hand in, this is a classroom exercise so just make a good effort to solve the problems and learn stuff :)

 [Continue](/walkthrough/1-setup.md)